dirkkelly/dirkkelly/content/survive/sunday-service/a-seat-at-the-table-2018-03-18.md

 Again this Sunday, after attending the [Fort Collins Mennonite Fellowship](http://www.fcmennonite.org/) I am feeling inspired to write about service and duty, things that have meant a lot to me my entire life [(as a scout)](/career/#volunteer), and which I feel a longing for when I am not doing regularly.

-Today's service included an inspiring story of a white congregation member who spent 30+ years serving the [Voice of Calvary](http://vocm.org/) in Mississipi, an African American Christian Community Development Association that provided youth, housing and health services, and also ran a coocoop thrift store.
+Today's service included an inspiring story of a white congregation member who spent 30+ years serving the [Voice of Calvary](http://vocm.org/) in Mississipi, an African American Christian Community Development Association that provided youth, housing and health services, and also ran a coop thrift store.

 The service was meant to be for a summer; after finishing at Lafayette college (an elite private school) this would be an opportunity for her to experience another culture before whatever was next.
 Instead she proceeded to stay for 32 years.